What is a home reversion plan and should you take one out?

 Are home reversion plans regulated?

-The FSA (Financial Services Authority) is responsible for the regulation of financial services in the UK and any company that’s involved in home reversion plans should be regulated by them.
-Make sure to ask for proof that they have been endorsed by the FSA before agreeing to anything.
+The FCA (Financial Conduct Authority) is responsible for the regulation of financial services in the UK and any company that’s involved in home reversion plans should be regulated by them.
+Make sure to ask for proof that they have been endorsed by the FCA before agreeing to anything.

 With home reversion plans, you should be entitled to a no negative equity guarantee.
 This means that if your property does not sell for the amount that you have borrowed, it becomes the problem of the lender and not the problem of the home owner.